sunithan29/embedded_security/README.md

 ---
 layout: post
-title: "Embedded Security"
+title: "Secure Communication and Firewall Architecture for IoT Applications"
 ---
-Secure Communication and Firewall Architecture for IoT Applications
-* Decentralizing authentication and authorization in embedded devices Devised a novel approach to resolve centralized authentication and authorization for embedded devices by off-loading these processes to the local Certifying Authority server
+* Decentralizing authentication and authorization in embedded devices and devised a novel approach to resolve centralized authentication and authorization for embedded devices by off-loading these processes to the local Certifying Authority server

 * Firewall Architecture for IoT Applications